alexdoub/Challenges/README.md

 A collection of solutions to various programming challenges I found online.

 # Challenges
-**Maze** - Simple maze navigation problem.
+**MazeMatrixMinPath** - Simple maze navigation problem.
 Shortest solution wins
+	Recurisve BFS.
+Don't go to the same location twice.
-**BoxMaze** - A twist on maze, where you push a box around a maze.
+**MazeMatrixMinPathPushingBox** - A twist on maze, where you push a box around a maze.
 Shortest solution wins.
-Similar to the game Sokoban
+Similar to the game Sokoban.
+	BFS (naive).
 **SimilarWords** - Find similar words in a sentence.
 A word is similar if they both contain the same set of letters
+	Loop + Hashset.
+Transform input strings into hashSets of their characters.
+Keep only the matching sets.
+Filter duplicates by transforming wordList into a set.
 **LightsOut** - Find a solution to the lights out problem.
 NP-Hard
+	"Solve the lights out game in the minimum amount of turns.
+(Google the description)"
+	BFS.
+Loop over matrix and toggle each one, save that matrix to a state.
+Enumerate states, check if solved, and do the same thing.
+Don't toggle the same cell twice.
 **LinkedListAdder** - https://leetcode.com/problems/add-two-numbers/
+	"Given a linked list representing single digits to a number, where the head of the linked list is the low value, return a linked list of the same style containing the sum of both linked lists."
+	Simple Loop.
+Starting at both heads, add the values together and keep the sum.
+Create a new node & put the sum in there, %10.
+If sum was over 10 then set a carry bit, which will add +1 to the next iteration.
 **IntegerDivision** - https://leetcode.com/problems/divide-two-integers/
+	"Given two integers, divide them without using the * or / operators."
+	Recursive + Bitshift.
+Do 4th grade style division but in binary -- Double divisor (and result) until its as large as it can be without being greater than the dividend.
+Subtract that from the dividend & recursively call divide on that, adding its result to our result.
+Also account for negatives & int_min/max edge cases.
 **ValidNumber** - https://leetcode.com/problems/valid-number/
 	"Given a string, return T if its a valid number that can be parsed directly"
 	TODO: Redo without BigDecimal lol